Lucas-C/dotfiles_and_notes/misc/Software_Engineering/SoftwareDevelopmentBestPractices.md

 - most important concept: _ubiquituous langage_, to exchange about the domain model.
 Everyone, both domain experts & devs, must be convinced of the importance of building such shared vocabulary, and idealy keep a glossary.
 - beware of _analysis paralysis_ : when teams start to be affraid to make conception decisions

+[Command Line Interface Guidelines] : An open-source guide to help you write better command-line programs, taking traditional UNIX principles and updating them for the modern day.

 ### Resilience patterns
 FROM: https://docs.microsoft.com/en-us/azure/architecture/patterns/